Deverick-Simpson/ApolloLabs-Site/index.md

       alt_text: Customize Blocks
   - template: 1-column-text
     block: one-column-1
-    slug: responsive
+    slug: team
     headline: Our Team
     content: |
-      Meet the team focused on improving your application
+      Meet the Security Engineers focused on improving your applications.
+Each one brings a unique story that we want to share with you.
   - template: full-width-media-element
     block: media-1
     image: "/uploads/2018/06/21/theme.png"